-Redcliffe Children’s Centre evolved from being a purpose built Nursery School in the 1960’s to an Early Excellence Centre in 2000, to an Early Years Centre in 2003 .
+Redcliffe Nursery School evolved from being a purpose built Nursery School in the 1960’s to an Early Excellence Centre in 2000, to an Early Years Centre in 2003 .
 It became an Early Designated Children’s Centre in September 2003 and the Neighbourhood Nursery opened in May 2004.
-It is a local authority Children’s Centre and is managed by a Head Teacher.
-The Senior Management / Leadership Team reflect the integrated services provided at the Centre.
-The Centre is in the 30% band of the most deprived areas in England.
-We have a 60% ethnic minority mix and on average we have 12 different languages spoken at the Centre.
-We have had ten Ofsted inspections in nine years.
-In all we were judged `Outstanding` this includes an equal opportunities and mathematics subject inspections.
-We were particularly proud that our 2011 Schools inspection judged all teaching sessions to be outstanding.
-The Centre provides nursery places for 3 and 4 year olds and 2 year olds.
+It is a local authority nursery school and is managed by a Head Teacher.
+The Senior Management / Leadership Team reflect the integrated services provided at the nursery.
+The nursery school is in the 30% band of the most deprived areas in England.
+We have a 60% ethnic minority mix and on average we have 12 different languages spoken at the nursery.
+We have had eleven Ofsted inspections.
+In all, we were judged `Outstanding` this includes an equal opportunities and mathematics subject inspections.
+The nursery provides places for 2, 3 and 4 year old's.
 It also offers breakfast and tea club places.
-The Centre is open for 48 weeks a year.
-We have over 140 children on our register using our nursery provision.
-Our family services provide an outreach for 1,400 families.
+The Nursery School is open for 39 weeks a year (Term Time Only).
+We have over 140 children on roll using our nursery provision.

 The nursery building is set amidst a group of high rise flats close to the city centre and areas of historical interest.
-In 2009 we acquired family service space at unused church premises only 100 yards from our main building.
-This has given us much more scope to develop our service to families and the community, we have also recently acquired a shop unit on Prewett Street that will be used for smaller groups and cookery sessions.
 We use all the community space that we can and we have a thriving allotment and are very lucky to have access to St Mary Redcliffe & Temple secondary school swimming pool.
-Over forty of our families regularly use this facility.
-We also have three forest sites.
-The Governor’s, Head and staff continue to develop the space for the families believing that the comfortable appealing space we offer values the family and children that attend the centre.
+We also have the use of three forest sites.
+The Governor’s, Head and staff continue to develop the space for the families believing that the comfortable appealing space we offer values the family and children that attend the nursery.

 Here at Redcliffe we have food at the heart of what we do every day.
 The children explore food in our children's kitchen, eat healthy home cooked meals for lunch and tea and visit the allotment at Windmill Hill City Farm.
 In 2006 we founded our Creative Food Project which is now threaded throughout the whole Centre.
 We were presented with the Bristol Food Hero award in 2013, Jamie Oliver said of Redcliffe Food Project “What Redcliffe Nursery School does for food and eating is absolutely beautiful”

-Another main strength of our centre is mathematics and in 2008 the Williams Mathematics Committee visited the centre.
+Another main strength of our nursery is mathematics and in 2008 the Williams Mathematics Committee visited the nursery school.
 They were extremely impressed by the mathematics and particularly that children had the opportunity to make their own mathematical graphics to solve their problems.
 The review team commented on the visit and made a major recommendation in their review document as a result of their experience at Redcliffe.